Greek jitters weigh on European shares

-The pan-European FTSEurofirst 300 index was down 0.1 percent at 0909 GMT, with benchmark indexes in London and Frankfurt also in negative territory.
+The pan-European FTSEurofirst 300 index .FTEU3 was down 0.1 percent at 4.09 a.m.
+ET, with benchmark indexes in London and Frankfurt also in negative territory.
 The Paris CAC 40 stayed flat.

 Political uncertainty in Greece was firmly in the spotlight ahead of elections later this month, as German Vice-Chancellor Sigmar Gabriel said the German government wanted Greece to stay in the euro zone.